EnokiUN/voltage/README.rst

 For more examples check the `examples <https://github.com/EnokiUN/voltage/tree/main/examples>`_ folder which has a lot of useful, ready to go, and explained examples.

+Note: There aren't many examples in the examples folder yet, but you can read the code of `RedCrewmate <https://github.com/EnokiUN/redcrewmatw>`_ in the meantime.
+RedCrewmate also contains a framework for commands and cogs.

 ============
 Installation
 ============